eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

   the top part
 - Select the types for which you want to create ``javaName`` templates for.

-Note the the bottom part of the Generation Patterns views presents a hierarchical view of the metamodel you are using.
-Each node represents a type of the metamodel and contains all its subtypes.
+Note the bottom part of the Generation Patterns views presents a hierarchical view of the metamodel you are using.
+Each node represents a type of the metamodel and contains all of its subtypes.
 So, one type can appear several times in this view, one time for each of its super-classes or super-interfaces.
 When you select a node (by checking the combo-box before it), all its descendants are also selected by default, but you can uncheck those you don't